tmo1/sms-ie/README.md

 By default, binary MMS data (such as images and videos) are exported.
 The user can choose to exclude them, which will often result in a file that is much smaller and more easily browsable by humans.
 (The setting is currently ignored on import.)

+### Scheduled Export

+To enable the scheduled export of messages and / or call logs, enable the feature in the app's Settings, and select a time to export at and a directory to export to.
+(Optionally, select whether to export messages and / or call logs.)
+The app will then attempt to export messages and / or call logs to a new, datestamped file or files in the selected directory every day at the selected time.
+(See [the TODO section](#todo) below.)

 ### Permissions

 To export messages, SMS Import / Export must be granted permission to read SMSs and Contacts (the need for the latter is explained below).
 The app will ask for these permissions on startup, if it does not already have them.